kube-rs/website/docs/controllers/admission.md

 }
 ```

 This example generates a `x-kubernetes-list-type=map` and `x-kubernetes-list-map-keys=["key"]` attributes with the field.
-This instructs the API server to treat the underlying list as a map and ensures that `key` field is used as a unique key for the internal map, preventing conflicts during submission of duplicate keys provided by different manager.
-For more details refer to [merge-strategy](https://kubernetes.io/docs/reference/using-api/server-side-apply/#merge-strategy) in k8s docs.
+This instructs the API server to treat the underlying list as a map and ensures that `key` field is used as a unique key for the internal map, preventing conflicts on submission of duplicate keys by different managers.

 ## Validation Using Webhooks
 AKA writing an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).